NOAA-CSL/MELODIES-MONET/docs/appendix/yaml.rst

 **type:** The plot type.
 Options are: "timeseries", "taylor", "spatial_bias", "spatial_overlay", "spatial_bias_exceedance", and "boxplot"
+Note: "spatial_bias_exceedance" plots only work when regulatory = True.

 **fig_kwargs:** This is optional to provide a dictionary with figure characteristics to be read in by Matplotlib.